About CID

 Lou’s experiences transverse varied fields of knowledge giving her the ability to apply multiple perspectives to topics & situations.
 She has spent over 20 years researching how the brain processes information.
 Her own research has focused on the science of reading & the effect format design has on engagement, understanding & recall.

-Prior to earning her PhD she worked with numerous institutions nationwide in developing cultural & educational programs along with developing materials for corporations, communities & schools.
+Prior to earning her PhD she worked with institutions nationwide in developing cultural & educational programs along with developing materials for corporations, communities & schools.
 She worked over 15 years in the business field ranging from small to major Fortune 100 corporations.

 -Voltaire

-© 2022 The CID Group, LLC.
+© 2025 The CID Group, LLC.
 All Rights Reserved.

-Web Design by LimeGlow Design.
+Website by LimeGlow Design.